Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 You

-It’s a risk factor.
-Not evidence of corruption.
-The monitoring framework gives us oversight of where the money goes.
+A risk factor, not evidence.
+Monitoring gives us oversight of where the money goes.

 Helen Carr

-And if the money goes from Al-Rashidi to his brother-in-law after it leaves escrow?
+And once the money leaves escrow and goes from Al-Rashidi to his brother-in-law?

 You